Cosmo-Tech/devtools/README.md

 You can then continue directly to 'Run Container as platform POD' section.

 ## Manual setup

+Init your environment for debug by running in order the following sections.
 ### Common

 [PLATFORM_URL] is mandatory.
 ```
 . ./set_restish.sh [PLATFORM_URL] [RESTISH_PLATFORM] [ORGANIZATION] [SCENARIO_RUN]